 Don’t be!
 In the U.S., women are permitted to breastfeed in any space they are legally allowed to occupy.
 Many airports now have lactation suites from companies like mamava, where mothers can nurse in both quiet and clean spaces (because no mom should have to nurse in an airport bathroom).In many other countries, Australia, France, and Iceland for example, mothers will find more acceptance of public breastfeeding than in the U.S. But others, like Saudi Arabia, ask that mothers be very discreet about breastfeeding.
 Respect the culture, wherever you travel.

 Aspects of traveling by car may especially appeal to new parents.
 Worrying about a crying baby on a cramped, long flight could be a source of a lot of anxiety.
 Driving will take longer, and may involve a certain amount of “crying it out,” which is something to remember.

 - Check the car seat

-Before driving long distances, it doesn’t hurt to double check that baby’s car seat is properly installed.
-Read up to find out the best car seat by age, how to safely install one, and to read about safety ratings for various brands and models.
+Before driving long distances, it doesn’t hurt to double-check that baby’s car seat is properly installed.
+Read up to find out the best car seat by age, how to safely install one, and read about safety ratings for various brands and models.